Learning-Based Estimation of Spatially Resolved Scatter Radiation Fields in Interventional Radiology: Materials and Methods

 \subsection{Datasets}

 We generated and provided three synthetic datasets of radiation fields for different situations with increasing parameter spaces.
 The datasets were all generated using the RadField3D~\cite{lehner_radfield3d_2025} dataset generator.
+Per field, the generation took about \(20\,\mathrm{min}\) on our AMD Epyc 9474F 48-core CPU.
 The resulting datasets consist of one radiation field per fixed set of parameters.
 These fields are stored in the RadFiled3D file format and contain three channels.
 One for the photons of the direct X-ray beam, one for the resulting scattered fields and one containing the binary voxel occupation of the modeled geometry.
-Each of the first two channels contains the following information per voxel: The simulated volumetric \textit{photon fluence} \(\Phi^{3}_{\mathrm{\gamma}}\), the volumetric \textit{photon energy distribution} \(p(E_\mathrm{\gamma})\) and the \textit{statistical error} \(\epsilon_{rel}\) as described in the research work about the \ac{MCS} application RadField3D.
-Additionally, all input parameters, such as the X-ray tubes output spectra or the tubes position and direction, are stored per field.
+Each of the first two channels contains the following information per voxel: The simulated volumetric \textit{photon fluence} \fluence (fluence per cubic volume of a voxel), the volumetric \textit{photon energy distribution} \(p(E_\mathrm{\gamma})\) and the \textit{statistical error} \(\epsilon_{rel}\) as described in the research work about the \ac{MCS} application RadField3D.
+Additionally, all input parameters, such as the X-ray tube output spectra or the tubes position and direction, are stored per field.

 \paragraph{\textbf{DS-01}:} The first dataset we generated, contains \(1250\) radiation fields.
 Each field has a resolution of 50\texttimes50\texttimes50 voxels with each voxel having an extent of \(2\,\mathrm{cm}\) in every dimension resulting in a total field extent of \(1\,\mathrm{m}\) per dimension.
-The varying parameter in this first dataset is the direction of the beam with \(\phi, \theta \in [0, 2\pi)\), while the X-ray tubes output is fixed to a reference radiation quality of H-100 according to ISO 4037-1~\cite{iso_iso_2019} and the beam shape is fixed to a cone beam with an opening angle of \(\angle_{\mathrm{Beam}} = 10\degree\).
+The varying parameter in this first dataset is the direction of the beam with \(\phi, \theta \in [0, 2\pi)\), while the X-ray tube output is fixed to a reference radiation quality of H-100 according to ISO 4037-1~\cite{iso_iso_2019} and the beam shape is fixed to a cone beam with an opening angle of \(\angle_{\mathrm{Beam}} = 10\degree\).
 The distance from the X-ray tube relative to the origin is \(2.5\,\mathrm{m}\).
-At the origin of the field, the headless torso of a male Alderson RANDO phantom is placed to act as the scatter object for the radiation beam.
+At the origin of the field, the headless torso of a male Alderson RANDO phantom~\cite{alderson_rando_phantom} is placed to act as the scatter object for the radiation beam.
 This setting is derived from the validation measurements conducted for the RadField3D data generator~\cite{lehner_radfield3d_2025}, and, although simplified, it is considered realistic for modeling this first exposure scenario.